SRCF/docs/source/timeout/index.rst

 Why should I use Timeout?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Timeout is built by the SRCF, a team of volunteers dedicated to providing robust and secure computing services for all University members.
-We've been around since 1999 and we host over 800 active society websites and over 1000 personal user accounts.
+We've been around since 1999 and we host over 800 active group account websites and over 1000 personal user accounts.
 If that's not enough to convince you, perhaps these might:

 * Timeout is **fast** - our servers are located in Cambridge so your traffic will not have to go to some data center in the US.
 * You can invite anyone - no requirement on participants having Raven